 - Easement and boundary disputes

 The Nopar & Associates law firm has established an excellent reputation for providing the highest caliber legal services to its clients.
 The firm is rated AV-Preeminent,* which is the highest possible rating for legal ability and adherence to professional standards of conduct and ethics.
-Our firm’s managing attorney, Alan S. Nopar, is rated 10.0 on both Avvo and Justia, and has been rated AV Preeminent for over 25 consecutive years.
+Our firm’s managing attorney, Alan S. Nopar, is a Northern California Super Lawyer, is rated 10.0 on both Avvo and Justia, and has been rated AV Preeminent for over 25 consecutive years.

 Our experienced attorneys understand real estate, and are well versed in the often complex legal and business issues that our real estate clients encounter.
 We understand that real estate cases are often emotional and can involve multiple issues with many contested facts.
 We take pride in our ability to provide clients with a hands-on approach to devise and achieve desired results as quickly and efficiently as possible, either through court action or through negotiation or alternative dispute resolution such as mediation, private trial or arbitration.Dispute Resolution